 There are all kinds of reasons why one might want a brief respite from their corseting, and all are valid.
 Remember that you are exclusively in charge of your body and your waist training.
 Don’t let anyone try to tell you there’s some “rule” that you have to wear your corset every day, or for a certain number of hours a day, or laced to a certain reduction, or for sleep, or whatever.
 The only rule in waist training is that you should listen to your body.

 Why would you want to take a break?
 Maybe the weather just isn’t conducive to corseting.
-Personally, I tend to take 1-3 ish days off each month in honor of “shark week,” although others may find that the compression soothing at that time.
-As an artist model, there are some days where I’m being paid to wear a non-corseted ensemble, or could wear a corset but it wouldn’t be at all comfortable in a required pose.
+Personally, I tend to take one to three-ish days off each month in honor of “shark week,” although others may find that the compression soothing at that time.
+As an artist model, there are some days when I’m being paid to wear a non-corseted ensemble, or could wear a corset but it wouldn’t be at all comfortable in a required pose.
 Personal tragedy can also be demotivating, and that’s okay, too.
 Maybe you really just don’t feel like it, or you want to wear a certain something and can’t work a corset into your ensemble.
 I’ve found waist training has increased my body awareness and serves as an excellent barometer for if I’m coming down with a bug: I generally don’t feel like wearing my corsets when I’m sick or about to be.